jncc/marine-recorder-tools/marineRecorder/README.md

 `marineRecorder` Package <img src="man/figures/logo.png" align="right" width="150" />
 =====================================================================================

 A Marine Recorder R Package was developed to work with the marine recorder snapshot.
-The functions included in this package create shapefiles and check species, which can be linked to the species dictionary (a separate database used with the main application).
+The functions included in this package create shapefiles, find the newly added surveys and check species to update the species dictionary (a separate database used with the main application).

 ### Installation of `marineRecorder` Package